 Directions for Google Maps available here.

-The Ferrata of the BEC Valletta begins by starting some vertical walls in which there are holds for the feet and where there are no brackets to facilitate progression.
+The Ferrata of the BEC Valletta begins by climbing some vertical walls and rocky leaps in which there are good holds and they are not avilable you will find brackets to help you proceed.
 Turn left and soon the metal cable ends.
-After a stretch of road we come to a characteristic stretch of the road: a stupendous sloping limestone slab eroded by the action of water.
+After a connection path we come to a characteristic stretch of the route: a stupendous slab of eroded limestone by the action of water.
 Go up the inclined slab in adherence.
 Continue on some rocky outcrops aided with plenty of brackets and pegs.
 You come off the cable for a short stretch of path and you come back after a short while on a section that is at first horizontal and then to climb and you reach the ridge.
 Follow the ridge path in a stretch that descends some hairpin bends bypassing a rocky tower.
 In this area there are the two zip lines (tirolenne) who reach a pulpit and from there they allow to return.
 The two zip lines are optional.
 In the same area there is an escape route that descends towards the valley.
 Here ends the first part of the itinerary.

-The second section begins with a stretch of unprotected climb that requires some climbing sections, then it goes up a very exposed edge.
+The second section begins with a stretch of unprotected climb that requires some climbing sections, then it goes up an edge very exposed.
+You climb the dihedral by using a long series of metal brackets in marked exposure.
 We then reach the top of the BEC Valletta.
 From here it shrinks (useful a piece of rope to make sure with a companion and Raumer nails).
 Pay attention to the friable rock going down to a ledge where the via Ferrata of the BEC Valletta ends (2h 45' from the start - about 3h total).

 At the end of the via ferrata, descend into the valley of San Giovanni on the left side, or alternatively descend along the slopes of the Alpetta on the right side.
 From the valley of San Giovanni the trail is not well signposted.
 You will have to go down to the left along the valley and before the torrent turn left until you reach the start of the via ferrata and then backwards for the path approaching the car (45' from the end of the ferrata).